ShizukaDonaghue/luve/README.md

 * [Django](https://www.djangoproject.com/) was used as the main Python framework for the application.
 * [Django-AllAuth](https://django-allauth.readthedocs.io/en/latest/overview.html) was used to create accounts and authenticate users.
 * [Django Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) was used for the forms within the site.
+* [Stripe](https://stripe.com/ie) was used to process payments.
 * [Bootstrap](https://getbootstrap.com/) was used for the general layout and styling of the application.
 * [jQuery](https://jquery.com/) was used to close the hamburger menu.
-* [jQuery Validation Plugin](https://jqueryvalidation.org/) was used to validate the forms used in the site and raise error messages where necessary.
+* [jQuery Validation Plugin](https://jqueryvalidation.org/) was used to validate the forms used on the site and raise error messages where necessary.
 * [ElephantSQL](https://www.elephantsql.com/) was used for the Production database.
 * [Cloudinary](https://cloudinary.com/) was used to store all static files and images.
 * [Summernote](https://summernote.org/) editor was used on the Add Article form.